Source Hipster – Pack Review

 The Source Hipster is incredibly comfortable out on the trails.
 The first time you wear it, it will feel strange, but only because now you’re upper back is open to the elements, the sun and the wind.
 So it’s a strange but fantastic feeling.
 You can kiss goodbye to sweaty back syndrome forever!

 The weight distribution is good which is a benefit for those steeper trails or if you happen to take off on jumps, maintaining a lower centre of gravity.
 Access to the bladder hose is easy, be it over your shoulder or around the waist.
-To be honest, over the shoulder is much easier though, but you do have that option of connecting it to the waist belt if you wanted to remove the harness.
+To be honest, over the shoulder is much easier though, but you do have the option of connecting it to the waist belt if you want to remove the harness.

 The Source Hipster is very comfortable out on the trails.